nhlijiaming/BINGObjectness/README.md

 ## Known Problem

-If you want to re-compile it yourself, you would need to replace "__ACCESS_MASK__" in line 63 of mat.hpp in OpenCV to another name, such as "___ACCESS_MASK__".
+If you want to re-compile it yourself, "__ACCESS_MASK__" in line 63 of mat.hpp in OpenCV needs to be replaced by another name, such as "___ACCESS_MASK__".
 Otherwise, "ACCESS_MASK" could lead to redefinition because it has been defined in windows.h.
 In Linux/mac, there is no such problem.

 ## Other Source Code Repos